13 Special Gifts to Soothe Chronic Illnessby Cathy Kramer Patient Advocate

-Find seating that allows you to get up when needed and without much hassle.
+Find seating that allows you to get up when you need to and without much hassle.
 There’s nothing worse than needing to get up from the table while everyone watches you struggle to lift yourself up.
-Find a seat with the easiest and least amount of attention.
+Find a seat that's easiest to get out of and will draw the least amount of attention.

 Refill medications early

-Especially during the holidays, I find satisfaction in marking things off my lists and created new ones.
+Especially during the November and December holidays, I find satisfaction in marking things off my lists and creating new ones.
 Generally, I start with the easiest and quickest things first.
 Refills on medications are at the top of this list.
 It is the one thing I absolutely need for my body.
-Plus, I know if I wait, it might not be easy to track down my doctor.
+Plus, I know if I wait, it might not be easy to track down my doctor on a holiday.
 Why put that extra stress on myself?

 Stock up on supplies

-I am sure most of us have “a pain-free holiday” on our wishlist, but sometimes we don’t get what we want.
-Stock up on everything you may need to help you through a painful day: therapeutic tape, ointments, crutches, a wheelchair —whatever it is that will help you.
+I am sure most of us have "pain-free" holidays and celebrations on our wishlists, but sometimes we don’t get what we want.
+Stock up on everything you may need to help you through a painful day: therapeutic tape, ointments, crutches, a wheelchair — whatever it is that will help you.
 Also, keep heating pads and icepacks handy so you can easily ask someone to get them for you.